Kangana Ranaut: Public image and artistry

 Following the success of Queen and Tanu Weds Manu Returns, Deccan Chronicle labelled Ranaut as "one of the most bankable actresses in the industry", and Daily News and Analysis reported that she had emerged as one of the highest-paid actresses in Bollywood.
 She was featured by Forbes India in their annual Celebrity 100 list in 2012, 2014–2017, and 2019.
 In 2017, Forbes calculated her annual salary to be ₹320 million, one of the highest amongst actresses in the country.
 She was featured in The Indian Express's listing of the most powerful Indians from 2017 to 2019, and again in 2022.

 Ranaut has been cited as a sex symbol and style icon in India.
 Analysing her off-screen persona, Hindustan Times published that she was initially written off by Indian journalists due to her "funny accent" and the negative publicity generated by her troubled relationships; however, her defining fashion choices and her unconventional film roles eventually established her as a star.
 She has frequently featured in listings of the most attractive and stylish celebrities in India.
 She ranked among the top 10 on The Times of India's listing of the "Most Desirable Woman" in 2010, 2011, 2013 and 2015.
 Ranaut was featured on Verve's listing of the most powerful women of 2010 and in 2012 she was named the "Best Dressed Personality" by the Indian edition of People.
 In 2013, she featured as one of the best-dressed women celebrities by Vogue India.
 The journalist Jagmeeta Thind Joy credits the actress for her "quirky, almost non-Bollywood take on personal style", adding that she "likes to shock and awe with her choices".
 She has collaborated with the fashion brand Vero Moda to launch two clothing lines for the company—Marquee and Venice Cruise—in 2015 and 2016, respectively.

 Filmography and accolades

 Ranaut has been the recipient of four National Film Awards: one Best Supporting Actress award for Fashion (2008) and three Best Actress awards, one each for Queen (2014) and Tanu Weds Manu Returns (2015) and a third one for her performances in both Manikarnika, the Queen of Jhansi (2019) and Panga (2020).
-She has also won five Filmfare Awards: Best Female Debut and a special award ("Face of the Year") for Gangster (2006), Best Supporting Actress for Fashion, Best Actress for Queen, and Best Actress – Critics for Tanu Weds Manu Returns.
+She has also won four Filmfare Awards: Best Female Debut and a special award ("Face of the Year") for Gangster (2006), Best Supporting Actress for Fashion, Best Actress for Queen, and Best Actress – Critics for Tanu Weds Manu Returns.
 In 2020, she was awarded the Padma Shri, the fourth-highest civilian award, by the Government of India, for her contribution in the field of arts.